Russia–United States relations: 2021–2022 Russo-Ukrainian crisis

 In late 2021 and early 2022, Russian troops build up along the Russo-Ukrainian border, resulted in renewed tensions between Russia and NATO.
 Senior officials of the Biden administration reported that Russia had only withdrawn a few thousand troops since the previous military buildup in early 2021.
 The New York Times estimated over 80,000 Russian troops still remain at the Russo-Ukrainian border by September 2021.
-The Kremlin has repeatedly denied that it has any plans to invade Ukraine.
+The Kremlin repeatedly denied that it had any plans to invade Ukraine.

-On 30 November 2021, Putin stated that an expansion of NATO's presence in Ukraine, especially the deployment of any long-range missiles capable of striking Russian cities or missile defence systems similar to those in Romania and Poland, would be a "red line" issue for the Kremlin.
+On November 30, 2021, Putin stated that an expansion of NATO's presence in Ukraine, especially the deployment of any long-range missiles capable of striking Russian cities or missile defence systems similar to those in Romania and Poland, would be a "red line" issue for the Kremlin.
 Putin asked President Joe Biden for legal guarantees that NATO wouldn't expand eastward or put "weapons systems that threaten us in close vicinity to Russian territory."
 The U.S. rejected Putin's demands.

 Biden and Putin discussed the crisis over the course of a 50-minute phone call on December 30, 2021.
-Bilateral talks began in Geneva on 10 January 2022, to discuss the crisis in Ukraine as well as longstanding Russians concerns regarding NATO postering in Eastern Europe.
+Bilateral talks began in Geneva on January 10, 2022, to discuss the Russo-Ukrainian war as well as longstanding Russian concerns regarding NATO postering in Eastern Europe.
 The talks were led by Russian Deputy Foreign Minister Sergei Ryabkov and U.S. Deputy Secretary of State Wendy Sherman.
-On January 31, 2022 both the United States and Russia discussed the crisis at an emergency meeting of the UN Security Council.
+On January 31, 2022, both the United States and Russia discussed the crisis at an emergency meeting of the UN Security Council.
 The discussion was tense, with both sides accusing the other of stoking tensions.

 The United States government increased military support to Ukraine through a $650 million arms deal.
 U.S. Secretary of Defense Lloyd Austin and Chairman of the Joint Chiefs of Staff Mark Milley threatened U.S. support for an anti-Russian insurgency within Ukraine.
 The Biden administration approved deliveries of American-made FIM-92 Stinger surface-to-air missiles to Ukraine.
 The government threatened severe sanctions against Russia as well as personal sanctions against Putin and his allies.
 The United States also threatened to halt the opening of the Nord Stream 2 pipeline that would send Russian natural gas to Germany, "if Russia invades Ukraine one way or another."